 In Mali, one out of five children will die before their fifth birthday.
 These deaths are largely preventable.
 They are caused by malaria, diarrhea, and upper respiratory disease.
-These are all underlain by malnutrition which weakens the body and makes the children more susceptible to infections.
+These are all made worse by malnutrition which weakens the body and makes the children more susceptible to infections.

 One out of four of these children die in the first 28 days of life.
 The remoteness of the villages, the long distances to travel to health centers, the poverty of the people all contribute to the problem of seeking and receiving appropriate health care.
 Lack of knowledge about illness and modern treatment is an important factor also.

 In 2005 Medicine for Mali made a plan for Public Health.
-The first goal is to improve the morbidity and mortality of children under five years old.
+The first goal is to improve the morbidity and mortality of children under five years old and pregnant women.
 The second is to improve the functioning of the existing health care system.
 Much work has gone into reaching these two goals.
 Both goals have seen improvements, which directly benefits the lives of the people.
 More work and more time are needed to make further advancements.

-MFM trains Village health volunteers or Relais in the vital importance of prenatal visits.
-The relais , in turn, give educational talks to the villagers about the potential life saving importance of having prenatal visits.
+MFM trains Village health volunteers in the vital importance of prenatal visits.
+The volunteers, in turn, give educational talks to the villagers about the potential life saving importance of having prenatal visits.

-MFM Public Health programs work through a system of trained volunteers called relais.
-These consist of two women and one man chosen by each village chief.
-These volunteers atend yearly trainings on malaria prevention, prenatal visits, upper respiratory disease, family planning.
+MFM Public Health programs work through a system of three trained volunteers.
+These two women and one man are chosen by each village chief.
+These volunteers attend yearly trainings on malaria prevention, prenatal visits, and immunizations.
 They learn how to conduct village educational meetings on these topics.
-The relais then give talks to their villages on malaria prevention, nutrition, immunizations, and what to do when sick, i.e., go to the health center.
+The volunteers give monthly talks to their villages on these life saving topics.

 The native language is Bambara.
 MFM conducts Bambara literacy classes for these volunteers.
 The volunteers learn to read and write in Bambara and do math in order to keep Vital Statistics notebooks for MFM.
 Their villages can use the information in these notebooks to help solve health problems themselves.